 Neutron spectra are central to all FISPACT calculations.
-The EASY User Interface enables neutron spectra to be stored, referenced and plotted.
+The EASY User Interface enables neutron, deuteron and proton spectra to be stored, referenced and plotted.
 Clicking on the eleventh toolbar button in the main window (Figure A15.1) displays the Neutron spectra window shown in Figure A15.8.
+Other spectra can be displayed by clicking on the Spectra menu item and selecting the required type.
 This displays the spectra that are stored in the database and gives information about the one selected in the list box.
 This spectrum can be plotted and further spectra can be added to the database (standard FISPACT FLUXES files are read).
 A spectrum can be written out from the database in standard FISPACT format in order to carry out a FISPACT run.
 The spectra database thus acts as a useful repository of spectra, ensuring that they don't get 'lost'.